Starcounter/cbwatchdog/README.md

 where some properties are optional and are provided with the following default values:

 ```
-int healthCheckInterval = 500; // number of milliseconds waiting between each check
+int healthCheckInterval = 10000; // number of milliseconds waiting between each check
-int recoveryPauseInterval = 500; //number of milliseconds waiting after recoveryBatch has been executed.
+int recoveryExecutionTimeout = 300000; // number of milliseconds before recoveryBatch is timeed out
 int criticalCounts = 10; // number of times recoveryBatch may be executed in a row
-bool elevatedModeRecovery = true;
 bool noConsoleForRecoveryScript = false; // true: Show console for recoveryBatch, false: Do not show console for recoveryBatch
 ```